 World Bank Governor

-Finance Minister Anders Borg represents Sweden on the World Bank Board of Governors, the Bank’s senior decision-making body.
-The governors, usually ministers of finance or development, meet twice a year.
+Finance Minister Mikael Damberg represents Sweden on the World Bank Board of Governors, the Bank’s senior decision-making body.
+The Governors, usually Ministers of Finance or Development, meet twice a year.
 They have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
-Gunilla Carlsson, Sweden’s minister for international development cooperation, serves as alternate governor.
+Matilda Ernkrans, Sweden’s Minister for International Development Cooperation, serves as Alternate Governor.

 World Bank Executive Director

-The governor delegates responsibility for overseeing the day-to-day business of Sweden’s interests at the Bank to the executive director (ED) for Sweden.
+The Governor Delegates responsibility for overseeing the day-to-day business of Sweden’s interests at the Bank to the Executive Director (ED) for Sweden.
 EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that affect World Bank Group general operations.
-Satu Santala (Finland) is the ED representing Sweden on the 25-member World Bank Board of Executive Directors, and Giedre Balcytyte (Lithuania) is the alternate executive director.
+Lene Lind (Norway) is the ED representing the Nordic-Baltic constituency on the 25-member World Bank Board of Executive Directors, and Joergen Frotzler (Sweden) is the Alternate Executive Director.

 Shares and Voting Power